 Criminalizing an admittedly unwise behavior that 25 percent of teens engage in, consensually, is taking things too far.

-If your young person has been charged with a sex crime, whether it's texting or possession of child pornography for images of a person who is also underage, talk with an experienced Harrisburg sexting attorney.
+If your young person has been charged with a sex crime, whether it's texting or possession of child pornography for images of a person who is also underage, contact our Harrisburg law office to talk with an experienced juvenile defense attorney.
 With early intervention we can often minimize the negative impact a child can face from a juvenile charge.